NexiusTailer/MapFix/README.md

 * Nuttz - texture bug №139
 * xRadical3 - texture bug №141
 * Hare - texture bug №147
+* Southclaws - hosted this GitHub repo for years
 * m1n1vv - MapFix logo design

 If you know about some places with texture bugs that haven't been fixed yet - please report them in the issues section.